Get to Know: BP senior Alexander Miller - Austin Daily Herald

 Q: What is the biggest obstacle you’ve had to overcome?

-A: Definitely playing with bigger and more physical players, than what I am used to.
+A: Definitely playing with bigger and more physical players than what I am used to.
 It’s a change that I have to overcome in order to play basketball, I try to embrace that and do what I can with what I am given.

 Q: What is your dream job?

-A: I always wanted to play basketball but more realistically, I wanted to be an athletic trainer, because I would still be around sports which I like so much and I would be able to still be physically active.
+A: I always wanted to play basketball but more realistically, I wanted to be an athletic trainer because I would still be around sports, which I like so much, and I would be able to still be physically active.

 Q: What is your favorite food?

-A: I really like ice-cream, I would eat it just about any time or anyplace, doesn’t matter how warm or cold it is.
+A: I really like ice cream.
+I would eat it just about any time or anyplace, doesn’t matter how warm or cold it is.

 Q: What are your plans after high school?